-Final Thoughts from Dr. Colton: In a BYU seminar for new faculty that I attended, experts on student learning taught that most student learning is done outside of the classroom.
+Final Thoughts from Dr. Colton: In a recent BYU seminar for new faculty, experts on student learning taught that most student learning is done outside of the classroom.
 I expect this class to follow that same trend.
-For the most part, you learn how to solve physics by solving physics problems: figuring out what needs to be done by yourself or with help from others and doing it-not by listening to someone tell you how to solve physics problems during a lecture.
-This will therefore likely be a very homework-intensive class for you, with labs, extra credit assignments, and a term project in addition to the regular homework problems.
+For the most part, you learn physics by doing physics.
+As mentioned above, this will likely be a very homework-intensive class for you, with labs, extra credit assignments, and a term project in addition to the regular homework problems.
 The BYU Undergraduate Catalog states that "The expectation for undergraduate courses is three hours of work per week per credit hour for the average student who is appropriately prepared; much more time may be required to achieve excellence".
 To me, for this particular three credit hour class, that means an average student should spend at least six hours per week on study and work outside of class, in order to get an average grade.
 Many of you will spend many more hours than that.
-However, I hope that will not be an undue burden.
-We have a lot of cool things going on in this class, in my opinion, and if you are in the right major/minor, you should find them cool, too!
+However, I hope that will not be an undue burden: we have a lot of cool things going on in this class, in my opinion, and if you are in the right major/minor, you should find them cool, too!